Skip to Main Content

 1927

-Cooke Castle opens for student housing.
+Cooke Castle opens for summer student housing.
+It has no heat or cooling.

 This old black and white photo shows cooke castle, a two-story stone building with fancy porch and a four-story tower extending on the right side, if you're a viewer facing the home.